kafkalainen/roger-skyline-1/README.md

 - LEMP comes from words Linux, Nginx (pronounced enginex), MySQL and PHP.
 - [Tutorial on installing LEMP stack](https://www.digitalocean.com/community/tutorials/how-to-install-linux-nginx-mysql-php-lemp-stack-ubuntu-18-04)
 - I initially felt more inclined to create a webserver with Apache2, but since I've already used it, I decided to give nginx a go.
+To configure nginx with new settings one drive in with these commands: nginx -s SIGNAL quit – Shut down gracefully reload – Reload the configuration file reopen – Reopen log files stop – Shut down immediately (fast shutdown)

 [x] You have to set a self-signed SSL on all of your services.
 - req -newkey rsa:2048 -nodes -keyout key.pem -x509 -days 365 -out certificate.pem
 - openssl x509 -text -noout -in certificate.pem